 Export assistance funding available

 Funded in part by the U.S. Small Business Administration, money is available to assist Oregon small businesses seeking to begin or grow international sales.
-Apply now for grant funds to be used
+Apply now.

 Who is eligible?

 STEP Grants are awarded to eligible small businesses that meet the U.S. SBA's definition and can self-certify their eligibility.
 Small businesses are generally defined as those with 500 or fewer employees.
 Candidates must evaluate and certify their eligibility by printing and signing the following two SBA forms available in the Toolbox at the right (Self-Representation as an Eligible Small Business Concern, Debarment Certification Form).

 - Candidates must fit reasonably within Business Oregon's five traded-sector